medisysinnovation/medisysinnovation.github.io/docs/component/form/index.md

 - Navigate to other page with react router
 - Refresh on current page
-- Click Button with `triggerUnsavedChangesWarning` props
+- Click Button with `triggerDiscard` props

 ## Modal Form